Updated January 2020

 “The relaxation response was a term that Dr. Herbert Benson coined.
 He was one of the thought leaders in the field,” Dr. Mehta explained.
 “It’s this counter-stress physiology that can mitigate the negative effects of the stress response, when it is chronically activated.”

 The relaxation response affects the body on an epigenetic level and a physical level.
 “As a clinician, I like to think of three dimensions that the relaxation response would affect,” said Dr. Mehta, exploring the ways that the relaxation response can help patients coping with chronic illness.
 “One, it affects the manifestation of symptoms, such as fatigue,

 sleep disturbances, and pain.
-We know that people can affect how they experience these symptoms through the elicitation of the relaxation response.
+We know that people can control how they experience these symptoms through eliciting the relaxation response.
 The second is disease progression.
 For example, we know that the chronic stress response can lead to the progression of diseases such as diabetes, hypertension, or vascular disease.
-The relaxation response can help combat this.
-The third dimension is through management of the condition.”
+The relaxation response can help combat this progression.
+The third dimension is through managing the condition.”

 Working Meditation into Your Life

 Could you use some stress reduction in your life?

 Give meditation and mindfulness a try.
 While there is no right “dose” of meditation, Dr. Mehta recommends that people try to practice 10-20 minutes of meditation daily.
 “It’s like brushing your teeth – it should be an activity of daily living,” he explained.

 He also recommends that bpeople find a group to participate in.
 “I think having guidance is important, just like any skillful practice,” he said.
 “Be persistent,” encouraged Dr. Greenberg, offering advice similar to Dr. Mehta’s.
 “Try to link it to something that you routinely do every day.
 It also helps to attend classes, or do it in a group session to help you keep it